Meier-Link/mtfw/README.md

 It deliberately don't make coffee for you :)
 Here you have:
 * a controller
-* some basics tools in StdTools
+* some basic tools in StdTools
 * a log class
 * a model to implement (with User.php as example)
 * a basic skeleton to place your own files
-* basics js functions (only VanillaJS, here)
+* basic js functions (only VanillaJS, here)

 ### For your hands